aasimsani/meow-learning/README.md

 #### My Golden Rule above everything else
 *Focus on the speed at which you can run valid experiments.
 It is the only way to find a viable model for your problem.*

+#### What experience taught me?
+- Your problems will often lie more in the data than the modelling.
+Fundamentals of Data Science (Shit in Shit Out) always apply, so focus on figuring out how to refine the data quality and use a system that focuses on this.

 *Product Leadership team can stop here*

 #### AutoML: Before anything else - because the Golden Rule is key!